Network-Sec/privATM/README.md

 # privATM
 Yet Another PrivEsc &amp; User Enum Script

-We started working on a script, that can be used on real systems, focussing on things that:
+We started working on a script, that can be used on real systems.
-- Still work > 2024
-- Can be exploited in pure `Powershell` / `C#` code - so your AMSI evaded shell won't suck as hard
-- Doesn't take forever to run
-- Light-weight script that won't trigger much

-CTF scripts like WinPEAS are awesome, but on real systems it can take forever to run - if you can get it to run without triggering 100 alerts.

 ## WIP - Work In Progress
-We just started working on this.
-Come back in 3 months or later - we already made good progress but are still far from what we'd like to deliver in the final version.
+We already made good progress but are still far from what we'd like to deliver in the final version.

-`Note:` ATM there's a ton of `C#` code at the beginning of the script, we'll weed that out before the first 1.0 release, and maybe make a light / stealth / powershell-only version.
-Just ignore it for now, some of it is actually used, some is experimental.

 ### TODO list
 - Certify
 - Potatoes
 - Bloodhound compatible data
 - Extra Stealth Mode: No `whoami` etc.

-(may or may not happen)
+- Vuln Driver exploit
+- etc.

 ## Usage Example
 ```